Joe: Brain cloud?

-.
+A Forgotten Trope.
 In fiction, Brain Fever is a sudden, acute febrile illness brought on by mental shock or stress.
-It is often severe and may cause raving delirium or insanity.
-Meningitis and encephalitis, literal inflammations of the brain, have also been referred to as "brain fever," and fictional cases of Brain Fever may exhibit the same symptoms.
+It is often severe and may cause raving delirium or insanity; in some cases it ends in death.
+Meningitis, encephalitis, and literal inflammations of the brain, as well as heat-related illness (heat exhaustion or, in more severe cases, heat stroke), have also been referred to as "brain fever," and fictional cases of Brain Fever may exhibit the same symptoms.

 - As mentioned below Live Action TV, this trope hasn't fully disappeared in Asia.
 A few times in Fruits Basket, Tohru stresses herself out or gets upset and gets sick as a result.
 It usually plays out as the Sohmas putting her to bed and putting a cold compress over her forehead and her getting better after a good night's rest.